cramps-man/LBoL-CrampsMayumiMod/README.md

 https://www.pixiv.net/en/artworks/121673550 - default card image
 https://github.com/Neoshrimp/LBoL-ModdingTools - NeoShrimp for creating the SideLoader and other various modding tools
 camellia for their work on card arts
+raspberry Caffeine Monster for Korean translation
+汁 for Japanese translation
 Thanks to various members of the modding community for helping with issues and answering questions